mlatewoo/nsp-workflow/unsupported/7x50/classic/telemetrySetup/README.md

 ### Description
 This workflow will generate all the certificates required to enable the telemetry API (using gRPC over TLS) on a Nokia SR OS device.
-The certificates will be copied to the node along along the necessary configuration to enable gNMI.
+The certificates will be copied to the node along with the necessary configuration to enable gNMI.
 If the node has physical port 1/1/1 configured, the workflow will enable a 2 minute collection of telemetry data.
+The workflow initiates CLI sessions to both the REST gateway and the SR.

 ### Version
 7x50 Setup Telemetry - version 1.0